 The 6 Best Email Marketing Options to Consider:

-- MailerLite – Best email marketing service for most
+- MailerLite – Best for beginners

 - Omnisend – Best for boosting ecommerce with shoppable emails

 - AWeber – Best for agencies with advanced marketing campaigns

 - Sendinblue – Best for getting unlimited contacts and emails without upgrading

 - HubSpot – Best for merging your CRM with email marketing